 - Hardened physical or virtual Tanium Appliance (on-premises)

 - Windows installation on customer-provided hardware

 This version of the Tanium Appliance Deployment Guide contains instructions for the Tanium Cloud Appliance.
-For instructions on physical and virtual Tanium Appliances to be deployed on-premise, use the toggle in the navigation menu to see the on-premise version of the Tanium Appliance Deployment Guide.
+For instructions on physical and virtual Tanium Appliances to be deployed on-premises, use the toggle in the navigation menu to see the on-premises version of the Tanium Appliance Deployment Guide.